hahoyer/HWClassLibrary.cs/src/hw.nuget/hw.UnitTest/UnitTest.md

 This boolean controlls if `Test.HW.config` is used to skip tests that have already been successful in a previous run.
 Affects only `TestRunner.RunTests`.
 ### TestsFileName
-This string may contain a path to a C# file. `TestRunner.RunTests` will write this file between each excution of a test-method.
+This string may contain a path to a C# file.
+`TestRunner.RunTests` will write this file between each excution of a test-method.
 This file will be a valid C\#-file.
-It will contain a line for each method to execute.
+It will contain a line for each method that has not been executed successfully.

 Thus it will shrink (hopefully) during test run whenever a test method executed successfully.

 The file is looking like this example: